smartaleciam/playcard/README.md

 1. Loads of wires from the Rasp pi
 2. Needing Rasp pi with rfid scanner close to public (theft of rasp pi would loose everything)

-Result, use the built in rasp pi 3+ Bluetooth.
+Result, use the built in Bluetooth for modules.
+(Rasp pi 3+ & 4 models)

-Multi bluetooth module systems could be,
+Some of the different bluetooth module's could be,
-- Rfid_Scanner (sits next to monitor),
+- Rfid_Scanner (Scan's Rfid Card, Sits next to monitor),
 - Till (bluetooth module to trigger till),
-- Card_Dispencer (card storer / rfid scanner),
+- Card_Dispencer (Card Storage Dispencer & Rfid scanner in one),
 - LED Sign control (general messages etc)
-- Mp3 Player Anouncement (Advertising messages or Fire Alerts etc)
+- Mp3 Player Anouncement (Advertising Messages or Fire Alerts etc)

 Now able to leave the rasp pi in a secure location (within bluetooth distance)